As on: Dec 09, 2023 02:58 PM

 Further, the Company has not entered into any contract or arrangement or transaction with the related parties which were not on 'arm's length' basis or could be considered material in accordance with the policy of the Company on materiality of related party transactions.
 In view of the above, it is not required to provide the specific disclosure of related party transaction in Form AOC-2.

-Your Directors draw attention of the members to Note No. 40 to the Standalone Financial Statement which sets out related party disclosures.
+Your Directors draw attention of the members to Note No. 41 to the Financial Statement which sets out related party disclosures.

 EMPLOYEE STOCK OPTION SCHEME (ESOS)